 Why Choose Us?

-- Our criminal defense attorneys at Scott David Stewart are former prosecutors.
+- Our Surprise, AZ DUI defense attorneys at Stewart Law Group are former prosecutors.
 We understand how the prosecution in Surprise constructs its cases.

 - We are single-mindedly dedicated to providing you with high-quality, client-focused representation.

 - Our experienced DUI lawyers are committed to fighting for the best possible outcome in your case.

 As stated by the Arizona Department of Public Safety, you can be charged with DUI if you are driving with blood alcohol concentration (BAC) of .08% or higher.
 If you are driving on a commercial driver’s license (CDL), the limit is .04%.
 Our state has zero-tolerance for underage drinking and driving.
 If you are under the age of 21, you can be arrested and charged with DUI with a BAC of anything above 0.0%.

 What Are the Penalties for DUI in Arizona?

 Penalties for DUI depend on the level of intoxication and any prior convictions.
 For a first offense DUI with BAC of .08% or greater but less than .15%, you are facing:

 - Minimum of 24 hours up to 10 days in jail